abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 Another trivial exercise, with, perhaps, non-trivial setup.
 It all comes down to go through the elements a functor consists of and to see how the elements of two functors can compose.

-The two elements are the object mapping and the morphism mapping.
+The two elements of a functor are the object mapping and the morphism mapping.

 The object mapping is just a function, connecting two categories' underlying sets, so if we have two functors with the appropriate type signature e.g.